nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 5. elaboration

-TODO
-“...this classical analytic framework leading from preparation to elaboration givbes a severely distorted picture of the creative process if it is taken too literally.
-A person who makes a creative contribution never just slogs through the long last stage of elaboration.
-This part of the process is constantly interrupted by periods of incubation and is punctuated by small epiphanies.
-Many fresh insights emerge as one is presumably just putting finishing touches on the initial insight. “

-“Thus the creative process is less linear than recursive.
-How many iterations it goes through, how many loops are involved, how many insights are needed, depends on the depth and breadth of the issues dealt with.
-Sometimes incubation lasts for years; sometimes it takes a few hours.
-Sometimes the creative idea includes one deep insight and innumerable small ones.”

-“...insights tend to come to prepared minds, that is, to those who have thought long and hard about a given set of problematic issues.”
+It's important to note that, even though we can create a list of steps, the creative process is not necessarily linear.
+Insight is recursive.
+Preparation and incubation may take years, informing each other in feedback loops, returning smaller insights that ultimately result in a domain-changing breakthrough.

 Let's look at each of these stages individually, beginning with preparation.

-### Preparation
+### 1. Preparation
-...
-#### Where do Problems Arise?

-##### personal experiences

-* life

-* past knowledge

-“just as personal experiences produce tensions that cannot be resolved in terms of ordinary solutions, so does working within a symbolic system.
-Over and over, both in the arts and the sciences, the inspiration for a creative solution comes from a conflict suggested by the ‘state of the art’”.
-Every domain has its own internal logic, its pattern of development, and those who work within it must respond to this logic. “

-##### requirements of the domain
-“...a person cannot be inspired by a domain unless he or she learns its ulres.

-“...the importance of basic knowledge, of thorough familiarity with the symbolic information and the basic procedures of the discipline.”

-“You cannot transform a domain unless you first thoroughly understand how it works.”

-##### social pressures

-All through life, a creative person is exposed to the influence of teachers, mentors, fellow students, and coworkers, and later in life to the ideas of one’s own students and followers.
-Moreover, the institutions one works for and the events of the wider society in which one lives provide powerful influence that can redirect one's career and channel a person's thinking in new directions.
+The first step of the creative process is preparation.
+This entails conducting research and gathering resources.
+Perhaps more important, though, is identifying and defining the problem itself.

+According to Csikszentmihalyi:

-“The creative prowess starts with a sense that there is a puzzle somewhere, or a task to be accomplished.
+> The creative prowess starts with a sense that there is a puzzle somewhere, or a task to be accomplished.
 Perhaps something is not right, somewhere there is a conflict, a tension, a need to be satisfied.
 The problematic issue can be triggered by a personal experience, by a lack of fit in the symbolic system, by the stimulation of colleagues, or by public needs.
 In any case, without such a felt tension that attracts the psychic energy of the person, there is no need for a new response.
-Therefore, without a stimulus of this sort, the creative process is unlikely to start.”
+Therefore, without a stimulus of this sort, the creative process is unlikely to start.

+Where do we find problems?
+What types of problems do we solve?

+#### Where Do We Find Problems?

+Csikszentmihalyi identifies three areas where problems arise, though there aren't necessarily clean lines drawn between these realms:

+* **personal experiences**: these emerge from day-to-day life, from past experience, or, most likely, from the interplay of the two as the creative person gains new experience and integrates it with their memories

+* **the requirements of the domain**: these emerge from conflict in working with the internal logic of the domain.

+* **social pressures**: these emerge from the influence of teachers, mentors, and colleagues.
+For better or worse, these individuals {{ WHAT? }}

 #### What Types of Problems Does Creativity Solve?

-* presented problems
+We now know where problems come from, but what does a problem look like?
+Csikszentmihalyi divides problems into two categories: _presented_ and _discovered_.

-“Problems are not all alike in the way they come to a person’s attention.
-Most problems are already formed; everybody knows what is to be done and only the solution is missing.”
+* **presented problems**: These problems preexist the problem solver, such that "everybody knows what is to be done and only the solution is missing.”
-“..usually take a much shorter time to prepare for and to solve than discovered problems.
-Although it may require little time and effort a novel solution to a presented problem could change the domain in significant way stand there be judged creative.”
-“...when approached with a desire to come up with the best solution, even the most rigidly predefined problems can result in creative outcomes.”

-* discovered problems
-“...situations in which nobody asked the question yet, nobody even knows that there is_is_ a problem.
+* **discovered problems**: These are problems "created" by the problem solver, “situations in which nobody asked the question yet, nobody even knows that there _is_ a problem."

-“... have a chance to make a larger difference in the way we see the world.”
-“Most great changes in a domain share this feature: They tend to fall toward the discovered rather than the presented end on the continuum of problematic situations.”
+Of the two, discovered problems and their solutions are generally domain-changing.
+Nobody thought of the problem, or its solution, until now, and now there's no going back.

-### Incubation: The Mysterious Time
+### 2. Incubation: The Mysterious Time

-“After a creative person senses that on the horizon of his or her expertise there is something that does not fit, some problem that might be worth tackling, the process of creativity usually goes underground for a while.
-The evidence for incubation comes from reports of discoveries in which the creator becomes puzzled by an issue and remembers coming to a sudden insight into the nature of the problem, but does not remember any intermediated conscious mental steps.
-Because of this empty space in between sensing a problem and intuiting its solution, it has been assumed that na indispensable stage of incubation must take place in na interval of the conscious process.”

-“... it is important to let problems simmer below the threshold of consciousness for a time.”

-How long is this time?

-“In general, it seems that the more through the revolution brought about by the novelty, the longer it was working its way underground.”
+Csikszentmihalyi refers to incubation as 'The Mysterious Time' because it's difficult to study.
+We can observe creative people conducting research and gathering resources, but we can't fully capture the magic of how new ideas are formed.
+Yet.
+What's clear is that the creative person needs to _stop_ working on the problem and let it simmer on the backburner.
+How long is this process?
+It depends.
+But, "...in general, it seems that the more thorough the revolution brought about by the novelty, the longer it was working its way underground.”

 #### The Functions of Idle Time

-* Freudian theory:
+There are several theories for what is happening during the incubation stage.
+Let's look at the _psychological_ and _cognitive_ theories.

-“The creative person is one who succeeds in displacing the quest for the forbidden knowledge into a permissible curiosity.”
+The psychological theory is Freudian and assumes that "...the creative person is one who succeeds in displacing the quest for the forbidden knowledge into a permissible curiosity.”

-* Cognitive theory

-“...some kind of information processing keeps going on in the mind even when we are not aware of it, even when we are asleep.
-The difference is that cognitive theories do not posit any direction to subconscious thought.
-There is no trauma at the center of the unconscious, seeking resolution through disguised curiosity.
-Cognitive theorists believe that ideas, when deprived of conscious direction, follow simple laws of association.
-They combine more or less randomly, although seemingly irrelevant associations between ideas may occur as a result of a prior connection...”

-serial and parallel processing

-“When we think consciously about an issue, our previous training and the effort to arrive at a solution push our ideas in a linear direction, usually along predictable or familiarly lines.
-But intentionality does not work in the subconscious.
-Free from rational direction, ideas can combine and pursue each other every which way.
-Because of this freedom, original connections that would be at first rejected by the rational mind have a chance to become established.”
+🙄

+Psycholgoical theories also purports that creativity is rooted in trauma.
+While it is true that there is a significant number of creative individuals who experienced trauma in their formative years, there is an equal, if not greater, number who did not (at least they aren't tell us about it).
+Furthermore, there's an equal, if not greater, number of individuals who experienced trauma who are not outwardly creative.

+The cognitive theory, on the other hand, states that we continue working on problems in the background, even when we are asleep, the idea being that, when we are consciously focused on a problem, we tend to think linearly about it, but when we allow our subconscious or unconscious to work on it, our minds can create new associations that we would otherwise reject.

+In [A Mind for Numbers](https://amzn.to/2UWpClG), Barbara Oakley differntiates these two modes of thinking as _focused_ and _diffuse_.

+Focused-mode thinking “involves a direct approach to solving problems using rational, sequential, analytical approaches.
+The focused mode is used to concentrate on something that's already tightly connected in your mind, often because you are familiar and comfortable with the underlying concepts.”

+Diffuse mode thinking “is what happens when you relax your attention and just let your mind wander.
+It allows us to suddenly gain a new insight on a problem we’ve been struggling with and is associated with ‘big-picture’ perspectives.”

 #### The Field, The Domain, and The Unconscious
-“...even in the unconscious the symbol system and the social environment play important roles

-it is obvious that incubation cannot work for a person who has not mastered a domain or been involved in a field
+Regardless of which theory you ascribe to the incubation of creativity, "...it is obvious that incubation cannot work for a person who has not mastered a domain or been involved in a field."

-“Even though subconscious thinking may not follow rational lines, it still follows patterns that were established during conscious learning.
-We internalize the knowledge of the domain, the concerns of the field, and they become part of the way our minds are organized”

-“...just as one must take the concerns of the discipline seriously, one must also be willing to take a stand against received wisdom, if the conditions warrant it.”
+Like they say, "You gotta know the rules before you can break them!"

-“Creative thoughts evolve in this gap filled with tension--holding on to what is known and accepted while tending toward a still ill-defined truth that is barely glimpsed on the other side of the chasm.”
+> Creative thoughts evolve in this gap filled with tension--holding on to what is known and accepted while tending toward a still ill-defined truth that is barely glimpsed on the other side of the chasm.

+TODO verify
+Lastly, Hunt and Thomas remind us that, “Fortune favors the prepared mind”:

+In order to have eureka! moments, your nonconscious brain needs to have plenty of raw material; prior experiences that can contribute to an answer.

-### Insight: The “Aha!”
+### 3. Insight: The “Aha!”
 Experience

+After preparation and incubation is the moment we've all been waiting for..

+Eureka!

+Csikszentmihalyi describes this best:

-“The insight presumably occurs when a subconscious connection between ideas fits so well that it is forced to pop out into awareness like a cork held underwater breaking out into the air after it is released.”
+> The insight presumably occurs when a subconscious connection between ideas fits so well that it is forced to pop out into awareness like a cork held underwater breaking out into the air after it is released.

+🎉

-### Evaluation
+### 4. Evaluation

-Hamming
+But was our insight any good?

+The next stage of the creative process is evaluation.
+We need to vett and validate our insight.

+Richard W. Hamming describes this process:

 > There is often a lot of further work to be done on the idea, the logical cleaning up, the organizing so others can see it, the public presentation to others, which may require new ways of looking at the problem and our solution, not just your idiosyncratic way which gave you the first solution.
 This revision of the solution often brings clarity to you in the long run!

-### The 99 Percent Perspiration
+### 5. Elaboration: The 99 Percent Perspiration
-four conditions
-* the person must pay attention to the developing work, to notice when new ideas, new problems, and new insights arise out of the interaction with the medium.
-Keeping the mind open and flexible is an important aspect of the way creative persons carry on their work.

-* one must pay attention to one's goals and feelings, to know whether the work is indeed proceeding as intended.

-* keep in touch with domain knowledge, to use the most effective techniques, the fullest information, and the best theories oas one proceeds

-* listen to colleagues in the field: “by interacting with others involved with similar problems, it is possible to correct a line of solution that is going in the wrong direction, to refine and focus one's ideas. and to find the most convincing mode of presenting them, the one that has the best chance of being acdp ted.”
+So you had a "Eureka!" moment?
+All tests passed?
+Now what?

+You're probably familiar with this quote by Thomas Edison:

+> Genius is one percent inspiration, ninety-nine percent perspiration.

+It's not enough to be inspired.
+Recall that a fundamental requirement of creativity is to produce value by changing a symbolic domain.
+That symbolic domain isn't going to change itself!
+Now, after all that, it's time to bring the idea to life.

+Do the work.

+As Csikszentmihalyi reminds us:

-“One thing about creative work is that it’s never done.”
+> One thing about creative work is that it’s never done.

 ## How To Improve Your Creativity?

-Hamming:
-> “Creativity” is just another name for the great successes which make a difference in history.

-Now that we know {{ X, Y, Z }}, how do we become, or improve our ability to be, creative?
+Now that we know the definition of creatvity, what makes a person creative, and the stages of the creative process, the real question is: how do we become, or improve our ability to be, creative?

 We’ll look at that problem in the next issue of The Solution.